stat231-01-s20/data-science-diaries/_posts/2020-05-05-postu-other.md

 <img src="{{ site.github.url}}/assets/img/student1.png">

-Note that "Zoom sessions" took up a very small slice of that pie -- but it's something that probably wouldn't have made it into the pie at all in a usual semester.
+Note that "Zoom sessions" took up a very small slice of those pies -- but it's something that probably wouldn't have made it into the pie at all in a usual semester.